ljunggren/boozang-docs/README.md

 2. File List URL: https://xray.cloud.xpand-it.com/api/v2/export/cucumber?filter=10004&fz=true
 3. Make sure to set the filter ID to match the filter you setup previously
 4. Token: For the Cloud install, this will be generated autyomatically from your credential info
-5. Client ID: Set your client id from the XRay API page
+5. Client ID: Set your client id from the Xray API page
-6. Client Secret:  Set your client secret from the XRay API page
+6. Client Secret:  Set your client secret from the Xray API page
 7. Match file: Leave as *.feature or the file ending you are using

 **For Jira on-premise installation**